mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/A. Customer Journey.md

 description about each customer’s onboarding journey.Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!*

-### Steps to answering the question:

-- The sample customer_id given in the sample subscription table are 1, 2, 11, 13, 15, 16, 18, 19.

-- Create a base table with the following columns: customer_id, plan_id, plan_name, start_date.

-- Order by Customer_id

 ### Solution

 ```sql